dbt-labs/docs.getdbt.com/website/docs/guides/migration/tools/migrating-from-spark-to-databricks.md

 #### About your credentials

-If you can connect to Databricks using the dbt-spark ODBC method, it means:
+When you update the Databricks connection in dbt Cloud for the migration, your team will not lose their credentials.
+This makes migrating easier since it only requires you to delete the Databricks connection and re-add the cluster or endpoint information.

-- You already supplied your credentials to dbt Cloud.
+With a successful connection to Databricks using the `dbt-spark` ODBC method, the following credentials will not get lost:

-- You already added your personal access token (PAT) in your dbt Cloud profile to develop in the IDE for a given project.
+- The credentials you supplied to dbt Cloud to connect to your Databricks workspace.
-- Someone with admin privileges already added an access token for each deployment environment so dbt Cloud can connect to Databricks during production jobs.
+- The personal access tokens your team added in their dbt Cloud profile to develop in the IDE for a given project.

-Because of this, people will not lose their credentials when migrating to the `dbt-databricks` adapter.
-This makes the migration easier as it only requires deleting the connection and re-adding the cluster or endpoint information.
-No one needs to reenter their personal access tokens for the project.
+- The access token you added for each deployment environment so dbt Cloud can connect to Databricks during production jobs.

 </TabItem>